 Throughout the trip, I found myself with tears in my eyes as I felt the sense of unity we shared and the unequivocal belief that the future of Judaism in Cuba is secure and thriving – and thanks to Taglit Birthright Israel trips, Maccabiah Games, and other opportunities for members to travel outside Cuba, the bubble is expanding.

 I am as impassioned and determined as ever to continue my work to support the faithful members of the Jewish community of Cuba who, more than ever, embody what it means to live Jewish lives in the face of great challenges.
-And although our humanitarian gifts were received with great appreciation and love, we heard over and over again that it is our presence that means the most to them.
+And although our humanitarian gifts were received with great appreciation and love, we heard over and over again that it our presence was what meant the most to them.

-Although they live with little, they are happy and optimistic that Am Yisrael will continue to visit and reflect the world that exists outside of the island.
-We pray that our presence will be felt again soon and that normalcy will return to the island and the humanitarian missions will resume.
+They are happy and optimistic that Am Yisrael will continue to visit and reflect the world that exists outside of the island.

-May our deeds and our presence enable the flame of Jewish life to burn brightly in Cuba, and may we go and grow from strength to strength as we continue to face the challenges of COVID-19 and appreciate the freedoms and the limitations all of us are experiencing in this time of unprecedented change for our country and our world.
+May our deeds and our presence enable the flame of Jewish life to burn brightly in Cuba, and may we go and grow from strength to strength.